watem-sedem/watem-sedem/docs/choices.rst

 Create ktil map
 ###############

-CN-WS is able to create a raster with ktil-factors for ...
+CN-WS is able to create a raster with ktil-factors.
+The ktil value is the transport capacity coeficient for tillage erosion.
+When `Creat ktil map = 1`, the model expects two input variables: :ref:`ktil default <ktildefault>` and :ref:`ktil threshold <ktilthres>`.
+The C-factor map will be reclassed by these values:
+C-factors higher than ktil threshold will get the value of ktil default, other pixels are set to zero.

+When `Create ktil map = 0` the user will have to make a ktil map himself.
+The model will expect the filename of this ktil map in :ref:`ktil map filename <ktilmap>`.

 .. _createktc: